coughLozenge/sui-deploy/README.md

 ```
 sui client publish –gas-budget 1000000
 ```
-In the explorer, locate the package address and mint:
-Input a name, description and image URL as arguments
+In the explorer, locate the package address and mint.
+Input a name, description and image URL as arguments:

 ![sui](https://github.com/coughLozenge/sui-deploy/assets/106449031/a019b8ce-ffcd-4069-88f8-168a8985d37b)